Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Each subnet maps to a single Availability Zone.
 - [ ] CIDR block mask of/25 is the smallest range supported.
 - [ ] By default, all subnets can route between each other, whether they are private or public.
-- [x] Instances in a private subnet can communicate with the Internet only if they have an Elastic I.
+- [x] Instances in a private subnet can communicate with the Internet only if they have an Elastic IP.

 ### Which AWS instance address has the following characteristics?
 'If you stop an instance, its Elastic IP address is unmapped, and you must remap it when you restart the instance.'